Gundersen visitor guidelines (updated Nov. 10)

-- No visitors are allowed who have had a diagnosis of COVID-19 in the last 14 days, exposed* to a known COVID-positive person, or under issued quarantine by the Health Department, and visitors are not allowed to visit patients being treated for COVID-19 or under an issued quarantine by the Health Department. (*Exposure = within 6 feet, without masks for more than 15 minutes.)
+- No visitors are permitted who have had a diagnosis of COVID-19 in the last 14 days, exposed* to a known COVID-positive person, or under issued quarantine by the Health Department, and visitors are not allowed to visit patients being treated for COVID-19 or under an issued quarantine by the Health Department. (*Exposure = within 6 feet, without masks for more than 15 minutes.)

 - Primary support people, visitors and healthcare decision makers who are currently experiencing or experienced any COVID-19 symptoms within the last 14 days, such as fever, cough or shortness of breath, are not permitted.